-A recent residential development has blossomed on the community’s south side, providing options for turnkey occupancy or large lots for new builds.
+Residential development has blossomed in the community, providing options for turnkey occupancy or large lots for new builds.
 Underground hydro, asphalt streets, curbs, and gutters offer city amenities.
 Closer to Main Street, property hunters can find condos- and soon rental units.

 The school boasts a community library, and just up the street you'll find the hall where residents gather for fall suppers, town meetings, dances and a variety of markets.
-When your are not in the mood to cook the local bar and grill whips up a delectable poutine.
-Other amenities include a gas station, automotive repair shop, convenience store, insurance agency and credit union.
+Other amenities include a gas station, automotive repair shop, convenience store, insurance agency, local bar and credit union.

-Because of its location along the busy Hwy 75, The Riel Industrial Park in Ste Agathe has been growing into an in-demand commercial hub attracting big business like Hemp Oil Canada, A Flying J Travel Centre, Del Mar Commodities, and Upper Deck Transport.
-These kinds of businesses create jobs for hundreds of locals, fueling residential growth.
+Because of its location along the busy Hwy 75, Ste Agathe has been growing into an in-demand commercial hub attracting big businesses which creates jobs for hundreds of locals, fueling residential growth.
 And with four-lane highway access to Winnipeg, the 20 minute commute is always quick and easy.